 Narrow paths allow you to drop down to the (now partially roofed) jetty which serves as the pavement and motorbike route for the villagers, their traditional homes on one side, boats, moored up ready for the next trip out to sea, on the other.

-The fishing village has no souvenir shops or ticket shops and next to no accommodation bar the odd homestay like Captain Nhong and a few rooms at Dutchman Guesthouse.
+The fishing village has no souvenir shops or ticket shops and next to no accommodation bar the odd homestay like Captain Nhong and a few rooms at Dutchman Guesthouse (now closed).
 There are also a few very decent, small seafood restaurants too, Red, Jack and M & M.

 Throughout the day, at the far end, the small jetty serves as the arrival and departure point for all the mainland boats – Boonsiri Catamaran, Koh Kut Express, Seudamgo and Koh Kood Princess – coming from and returning to Laem Sok Pier.
 Kraten Seafood also has its home here at the end.